 - a.
 The successful candidate will be appointed to the rank of Lieutenant on a short service commission of 3 years, with the opportunity for extension to a commission without limitation as to time, subject to the rank retirement ages as per Defence Force Regulations. - b.
-On completion of 18 months, a Naval Service Officer inducted from this competition may apply for a commission without limitation as to time.
-This will be subject to vacancies and continuous satisfactory service and the recommendations of the Flag Officer Commanding the Naval Service and the Chief of Staff.
-A commission without limitation as to time is subject to the approval of the Government, on the recommendation of the Minister to advise the President to make such an appointment. - c.
-In line with Department of Public Expenditure and Reform instructions, starting pay will be at the minimum point of the scale. - d.
-Successful candidates will be expected to take up duty as soon as possible, allowing for reasonable notice to current employer, or reasonable expiry of current contractual obligations, but subject to the overriding requirement to fill the vacancies in the Naval Service. - e.
-Short Service Pay, as follows, will be paid to Officers who have not applied for or been offered a commission without limitation as to time within the period served during their short term Commission.
-Officers will be entitled to a once-off payment of Short Service Pay, depending on the total consecutive period served as follows: - 1. €6,349.00 on completion of 1st year of service or - 2. €6,348.00 on completion of 2nd year of service or

-3. €12,697.00 on completion of 3rd year of service
+On completion of 18 months, a Marine Engineer Naval Service Officer inducted from this competition may apply for a commission without limitation as to time.
+This will be subject to vacancies and continuous satisfactory service and the recommendations of the Flag

+Officer Commanding the Naval Service and the Chief of Staff.
+A commission without limitation as to time is subject to the approval of the Government, on the recommendation of the Minister to advise the President to make such an appointment.

+- c.
+Successful candidates will be expected to take up duty as soon as possible, allowing for reasonable notice to current employer, or reasonable expiry of current contractual obligations, but subject to the overriding requirement to fill the vacancies in the Naval Service. - d.
+Short Service Pay, as follows, will be paid to Officers who have not applied for or been offered a commission without limitation as to time within the period time served during their short term Commission.
+Officers will be entitled to a once-off payment of Short Service Pay, depending on the total consecutive period served as follows: - 1. ε 6,349.00 on completion of 1st year of service or - 2. \in 6,348.00 on completion of 2nd year of service or - 3. €12,697.00 on completion of 3rd year of service e.
+Candidates will be required to undertake compulsory random drug testing throughout their career in the Defence Forces in accordance with Defence Force Regulations A.7.